graste/dotfiles-etc/.vim/bundle/vim-php-namespace/README.markdown

 # Goal

-vim-php-namespace is a vim plugin for inserting "use" statements automatically.
+[vim-php-namespace](https://github.com/arnaud-lb/vim-php-namespace) is a vim plugin for inserting "use" statements automatically.

 ## Features

-### Import classes or functions (add use statements)
+### Import classes, functions, traits, or enums (add use statements)

-Automatically adds the corresponding `use` statement for the name under the cursor.
+Imports the symbol under the cursor by adding the corresponding `use` statement.

 To use this feature, add the following mappings in `~/.vimrc`: